swiftcoder2020/bsl-fingerspelling-js-game/README.md

 within the programming language of JavaScript and providing new/returning visitors the key to an open door as an introduction, that is akin to the Code Institute's 5 day coding challenge, into the community of the deaf society such as how they communicate with to one another.
-The value in this project would be the hope to influence a positive impact towards this community, especially and yet significantly more so under the current times of the pandemic whereby it encourages potential users to use the quality of being considerate and thoughtful in helpfulness by engaging to communicate with them to break through the social barriers or assisting them in their difficulties.
+The value in this project would be the hope to influence a positive impact by contributing to this community, especially and yet significantly more so under the current times of the pandemic whereby it encourages potential users to use the quality of being considerate and thoughtful in helpfulness by engaging to communicate with them to break through the social barriers or assisting them in their difficulties.

 Also research was undertaken to establish if such a game exists which will form the basis of this project and it was with luck that one has been developed through a resourceful website.